 - 1 tsp. thyme

-- Heat oil over medium-high heat in a pan.
+- Heat oil over medium-high heat in a large pan.

 - Add garlic and onion and cook until the onion is translucent (more clear than white).